11 Highest-Quality Tennis Strings

 Multifilament Alternatives

-If you’re looking for an alternative to Wilson NXT, the good news is you’ve got options.
+If you’re looking for an alternative to Wilson NXT, the good news is you’ve got plenty of options.
 While I give Wilson NXT a slight edge, Technifibre’s X-One Biphase and NRG2 are borderline equivalents, and I’d encourage you to check out all three.
-For reference, I’d give both of Tecnifibre’s strings the edge if power is high on your list.
+For reference, I’d give both of Tecnifibre’s strings the edge if power is high on your list, but I find Wilson NXT to offer more balance.

-Another of my favorite multifilament tennis strings is Head Velocity MLT for its exceptional price and all-around performance.
+Another of my favorite multifilaments is Head Velocity MLT for its exceptional price and all-around performance.
 Other options worth checking out are Gamma TNT2 Touch and Babolat Xcel, which are more durable and play with extra control.

 Polyester (Poly)

-Within the past 10-15 years, polyester tennis strings have become hugely popular, allowing players like Rafael Nadal to take massive cuts at the ball and redefine our expectations and what’s possible with topspin.
+Polyester tennis strings have become hugely popular in the past 10-15 years, largely thanks to Rafel Nadal’s use of Babolat RPM Blast.
+This category allows players like Carlos Alcaraz and Iga Swiatek to take massive cuts at the ball and redefine our expectations of what’s possible with topspin.

-Unlike multifilament tennis strings, consisting of thousands of microfibers, polyester strings are typically monofilament or a single solid filament.
+Unlike multifilaments, consisting of thousands of microfibers, polyester strings are typically monofilaments or a single solid strand or filament.

 Many players seek polyester strings for their control, spin, and durability.
 However, this tends to come with the drawback that they aren’t as forgiving and can be harsh on your arm.

-My pick for the highest-quality polyester tennis string for 2024 is Luxilon ALU Power, which has developed a cult-like following and is wildly popular on the ATP and WTA tours.
+My pick for the highest-quality polyester string in 2025 is Luxilon ALU Power.
+This string has developed a cult-like following and is wildly popular on the ATP and WTA tours.

 Luxilon ALU Power